appwrite/rfc/018-custom-id-support.md

 - Can be at most 36 characters
 - Can be Alphanumeric
-- Can contain `_` but not at the begining of the id
+- Can contain `_` but not at the beginning of the id
 - Cannot contain any other special characters
 - If ID already exists, it will throw an error